Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/about-mcp.md

 <-->

-## Server Access
+## Server access

-The dbt MCP server can be used in two ways: locally or remotely.
+You can use the dbt MCP server in two ways: locally or remotely.
 Choose the setup that best fits your workflow:

 ### Local MCP server